lilianaba/project2-GDbis/README.md

 ## User Story

 ```
-As a young adult, I want an application that allows me to view local bar’s reviews and images, through an easy to use and responsive site.
+As a young adult, I want an application that allows me to view local barï¿½s reviews and images, through an easy to use and responsive site.

 ```